dimi309/small3d/README.md

 backwards compatible.
 It can run on iOS 9.3 and Android 4.2.

 Note: There used to be Vulkan support too, but it has been discontinued.
-Here is an article on the reasons for this decision:
+Here is an article on the reasons for this:

 https://www.gamedev.net/blogs/entry/2275791-abandoning-vulkan/